PROFILE:

 Find out more about "News 8 etc..." and Suzie's long career in radio and television, and enjoy her

 unique take on life!
-Her 2005 book, "If All Else Fails...Laugh!" is available here.
+Her 2005 book, "If All Else Fails...Laugh!" was last available here.
 Her wonderful,

-motivational six-disc CD set, "Laugh, Love and Learn," can be found here
+motivational six-disc CD set, "Laugh, Love and Learn," can possibly be found here

 TRIBUTES TO DON HARRIS AND GENE THOMAS